Tschnu/CCL1/diary.md

 I created the kitchenCounter and put in gabs to jump over.
 I fixed the issue with jumping and modified the side slider

 15.1.
 2025
 I put in the start screen with a button to start the game and also a end game screen, when the player object reaches a certain point.
+A timer got added and if it rans out it, another game over screen shows.

 16.1.
 2025